Low Estrogen Levels in Menopause

 Osteoporosis.
 Estrogen helps maintain strong bones by preventing calcium loss.
 Too little calcium

 can increase the risk of fractures in the spine, hips, and leg and arm bones.
-Women
+People

 who drink a lot of alcohol, who smoke, who are not active, and who are thin or petite